playframework/play-samples/README.md

 ./play run
 ```

-## Run Server Name Indication
+## Virtual Hosts and Server Name Indication

 If you want to return different certificates for the hostname, you can use the SniKeyManager to return an alias corresponding to the hostname.

-For example, going to "http://one.example.com:9443" will return a certificate corresponding to "one.example.com", while "http://two.example.com:9443" will return a certificate corresponding to "two.example.com".
+For example, going to "https://one.example.com:9443" will return a certificate corresponding to "one.example.com", while "https://two.example.com:9443" will return a certificate corresponding to "two.example.com".

+If there is no match, then a wildcard certificate will be used, and the main website's index method will redirect to `forHost` with the hostname.
+So, if you go to "https://three.example.com:9443" and there is no site for that, the wildcard certificate and the home page will redirect you to "https://three.example.com:9443/for/three".

 ## Checking the list of cipher suites: